cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 | n4   | 10.0.0.1 | new clueless node |

+At this point despair starts to trickle in from the back of my mind.

 If you've ever maintained any Raft or Paxos based cluster, you know what this means:
 I lost quorum!
 I had 2/4 healthy nodes (I cannot count the new one, because you need